0xPolygon/polygon-docs/docs/zkEVM/architecture/high-level/smart-contracts/sequencing.md

+---
+comments: true
+---

-Transactions flowing through the system reach the smart contract environment after one of two contract call use cases; sequencing coming from the sequencer component, or verifying batches coming from the aggregator component.
+Transactions flowing through the system reach the smart contract environment after one of two contract call use cases:

+- Sequence batches requests coming from the sequencer component.
+- Verifying batches requests coming from the aggregator component.

 This section looks at the sequencing workflow.